 Decree No. 15/2019/ND-CP or Decree 15 was announced effective on March 20, 2019 by the government regarding foreign investment in the vocational education sector in Vietnam.
 This recently issued regulation has introduced new requirements for foreign investors with detailed instructions on Vocational Education and Training (LOVET).
 This regulation is expected to bring in more foreign investments in vocational education institutions.

 VND 5 billion (~US$217,000) is the minimum amount in order for a foreigner to start a vocational training center.
-The minimum investment capitals are different for a secondary vocational institution and vocational college: they are VND 50 billion (~US$ 2.1 million) and VND 100 billion (~US$4.2 million) respectively.
+The minimum investment capitals are different for a secondary vocational institution and a 2-year college: they are VND 50 billion (~US$ 2.1 million) and VND 100 billion (~US$4.2 million) respectively.

-For urban-area and non-urban area vocational college, lands with 20,000 square meters (urban areas) and 40,000 square meters (non-urban areas) are compulsory.
+For urban-area and non-urban area vocational colleges, lands with 20,000 square meters (urban areas) and 40,000 square meters (non-urban areas) are compulsory.

 Decree 15 allows foreign vocational educational institutions to set up representative offices to enhance the collaboration between foreign institutions and Vietnamese partners.
-Through the partnership, they can organise seminars and provide counseling services.
+Through the partnership, they can organize seminars and provide counseling services.